Skip to content

 The ocsf::derive operator performs bidirectional enum derivation for OCSF events by automatically assigning enum string values based on their integer counterparts and vice versa.

-In the future, this operator will also assign automatically assign computable values such as type_uid based on what is available in the event.
+In the future, this operator will also automatically assign computable values such as type_uid based on what is available in the event.

 from {